knowosadko/IIS-project/README.md

 Project for the Intelligent Interactive Systems (IIS) A virtual robot that adapts its behavior based on the emotions of users.

+To run place the working directory in the ISS-PROJECT folder and run Scripts/main.py

 ```bash
 ├── Data
 |   ├── trainAUs.csv